 In addition the Maitland and Port Stephens Toyota High Schools Team Challenge sees high schools teams form more than 50 metropolitan and regional high schools throughout the state come to Newcastle for the biggest high schools surfing event in NSW.

 And what of the Surfest champions?
 The list of those who have stood atop the Surfest dais reads like a Who’s Who of world surfing champions.
 Gold Coaster Mick Fanning might be a three-time world champion, but he has also won Surfest on three occasions.
 Goofy-foot powerhouse Occy has won twice (with a 12 year gap between trophies), as has Tom Carroll.
 Women champs include Stephanie Gilmore and Sally Fitzgibbons, while Rebecca Woods and Pam Burridge match Fanning’s effort with three trophies each adorning their shelves.

 Surfest organisers think that the event is more than a great surf competition – it is a celebration of a city and its people and their special relationship with Australian beach culture.
 Most of all Surfest organisers are thrilled that they can provide the people of Newcastle and the rest of the world – through an event webcast – with the opportunity to see how this former engine room for steel production has reinvented itself to host surfers to non-stop surfing action in one of Australia’s most beautiful cities.

-Surfest Newcastle Australia 2017 gets underway with trials at Birubi beach on January 22, 2017 where contestants will compete for a wildcard berth into the Maitland and Port Stephens Toyota Pro and the crowdfunded Anditi Women’s Pro.
-The event will conclude on February 26, 2017 at Merewether beach following the crowning of the Maitland and Port Stephens Toyota Pro and the Anditi Women’s Pro champions.
+Surfest Newcastle Australia 2018 gets underway with The Lake Mac Festival of Surfing at Redhead Beach on January 20, 2018 and will conclude on February 25, 2018 at Merewether Beach following the crowning of the Maitland and Port Stephens Toyota Pro and the Surfest Women’s Pro champions.